 Syracuse is a larger medium-sized city located in the state of New York.
 With a population of 142,327 people and 73 constituent neighborhoods, Syracuse is the ninth largest community in New York.
-Syracuse has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Syracuse was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Syracuse is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Syracuse isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Syracuse are a mix of both white- and blue-collar jobs.
 Overall, Syracuse is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Syracuse who work in office and administrative support (12.95%), sales jobs (9.42%), and teaching (9.36%).

-The overall education level of Syracuse is somewhat higher than in the average US city of 21.84%: 28.41% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Syracuse who are college-educated is somewhat higher than the average US community of 21.84%: 28.41% of adults in Syracuse have at least a bachelor's degree.

 The per capita income in Syracuse in 2018 was $23,090, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $92,360 for a family of four.
 However, Syracuse contains both very wealthy and poor people as well.
 Syracuse also has one of the higher rates of people living in poverty in the nation, with 31.04% of its population below the federal poverty line.